 Six months have passed since Milkman argued with Guitar.
 Milkman lies in Guitar’s bed, thinking about being stabbed by an icepick.
 Five hours earlier, he came to Guitar’s home, and the two of them talked playfully.
 Since their argument, they’ve been friendlier with each other, largely because Guitar has kept Milkman safe in the last six months, though the narrator doesn’t explain how.

 The beginning of Chapter Five is disorienting — we don’t know when we are, we don’t know what’s happened, and we don’t know what sort of danger Milkman is in.

 Beyond the fact of Guitar having traveled, Morrison doesn’t give details of what he did or why he traveled.
-At the same time, Guitar’s discussion of the relationship between North and South, and his comments on what a black man can and can’t be, shows that he has a sophisticated understanding of race relations.
-There is no white without black, just as there is no North without South.
-Whites try to control what blacks do but also what they imagine; thus, they portray blacks in crude stereotypes of apes and others animals.
+At the same time, Guitar’s discussion of the relationship between North and South, and his comments on what a Black man can and can’t be, shows that he has a sophisticated understanding of race relations.
+There is no white without Black, just as there is no North without South.
+White people try to control what Black people do, but also what they imagine; thus, they portray Black people in crude stereotypes of apes and others animals.

 Milkman asks Guitar if he can have Guitar’s room for the night.
 Guitar doesn’t believe that Milkman would want to be alone the night before his own murder; Milkman responds that he’s already “Dead.”
 Guitar mentions a woman with a knife who tried to kill Milkman, but doesn’t name the woman.
 He leaves Milkman alone in the room.